-In this article, we have provided a comprehensive overview of game theory basics and related learning theories, which serve as building blocks for a systematic treatment of multi-agent decision making over networks.
-We have elaborated on the game-theoretic learning methods for network applications drawn from spanning emerging areas such as the next-generation wireless networks, the smart grid and networked machine learning.
+This article provides a comprehensive overview of game theory basics and related learning theories, which serve as building blocks for systematically treating multi-agent decision-making over networks.
+We have elaborated on the game-theoretic learning methods for network applications drawn from spanning emerging areas such as the next-generation wireless networks, the smart grid, and networked machine learning.
 In each area, we have identified the main technical challenges and discussed how game theory can be applied to address them in a bottom-up approach.

-From the surveyed works, we conclude that noncooperative game theory is the cornerstone of decentralized mechanisms for large-scale complex networks with heterogeneous entities, where each node is modeled as an independent decision maker.
-The resulting collective behaviors of these rational decision makers over the network can be mathematically depicted by the solution concept: Nash equilibrium.
+From the surveyed works, we conclude that noncooperative game theory is the cornerstone of decentralized mechanisms for large-scale complex networks with heterogeneous entities, where each node is modeled as an independent decision-maker.
+The resulting collective behaviors of these rational decision-makers over the network can be mathematically depicted by the solution concept: Nash equilibrium.
 In addition to various game models, learning in games is of great significance for creating distributed network intelligence, which enables each entity in the network to respond to unanticipated situations, such as malicious attacks from adversaries in cyber-physical systems \cite{zhu2019multilayer}.
-Under local or individual feedback, the introduced learning dynamics leads to a decentralized and self-adaptive procedure, which results in desired collective behavior patterns without any external enforcement.
+Under local or individual feedback, the introduced learning dynamics lead to a decentralized and self-adaptive procedure, resulting in desired collective behavior patterns without external enforcement.